ksu-cs-textbooks/cis400/content/1-object-orientation/01-objects/09-documenting.md

 1. To explain to end users how the software should be used, and
 2. To explain to developers how the software works.

 For the moment, we'll focus on the second use for documentation - documentation intended for developers.
-In the early days of programming, this would often be done in a separate file or files from the source code, due to memory limitations.
+In the early days of programming, this would often be done in a separate file or files from the source code, due to memory limitations (Remember the EPIC documentation?).
 But today we often employ in-code documentation, along with powerful tools that make it even more useful.

 ## .NET XML Documentation
 Consider the .NET XML Documentation - a collection of XML tags and commenting styles that Visual Studio will find and use for Intellisense (the tooltips that pop up as you code in Visual Studio, explaining what a class is and how it is to be used).